camariana/camariana.gm/src/na_collectionul/_posts/2022-01-29-liquid-empty-string-is-not-false.md

   date: 2022-01-29T15:00:00Z
   ert: 5

-card_image:
+image:
-  path: /assets/images/articles/2022-01-29/article.jpg
+  path: /assets/images/articles/2022-01-29/image.jpg
   alternate:

 masthead:
-  path: /assets/images/articles/2022-01-29/name-masthead-sm.jpg
+  path: /assets/images/articles/2022-01-29/masthead-sm.jpg
-  path_large: /assets/images/articles/2022-01-29/name-masthead.jpg
+  path_large: /assets/images/articles/2022-01-29/masthead.jpg
   alternate:
   caption:
 ---

-We ran into this problem at work, when I was trying to solve a conditional rendering issue we were having with our posting data.
+We ran into this problem at work, when we were trying to solve a conditional rendering issue we were having with our posting data.

 ## A bit of context

 To put you into context, here is a little background of what we were doing with this data.

 At the [Gambia College] [School of Education], every term, thousands of students apply for Teaching Practice (TP) to different schools through out the country.
-The posting data is in CSV, which we automatically loop through and generate a unique posting memo for each student.
+The posting data is in CSV, which we automatically loop through and generate a unique posting memo for each student using Liquid.

 And here is an example of the memo with fake data